skienzmatishun/rippreport/content/p/documents/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Councilman Robert Brown manipulated his public position to secure lucrative contracts for personal gain.
+A damning forty-two page criminal complaint sitting on the Attorney General’s desk details every single ethical violation.
+Read the paper trail that local officials prayed would never see the light of day.
 ---
 Fairhope City Councilman Robert Brown has been defending his contract with the Eastern Shore Art Center since the publication of: